Setting up Accounts in Quicken for Mac

 Confirm the Type

-- In the Tpe column, verify the account type (Checking vs. Savings, Brokerage vs. 401(k), etc.).
-This determined where the account is displayed in the Sidebar.
+- In the Type column, verify the account type (Checking vs. Savings, Brokerage vs. 401(k), etc.).
+This determines where the account is displayed in the sidebar.
 (You can also change this later in Account Settings.)

 Ignore an account